q

 Step-by-Step Guide

-Click here to read our English step-by-step guide how to open a Commerzbank bank account for free.
+Click here to read our English step-by-step guide how to open a Commerzbank bank account in Germany.

 Key advantages of this German bank account include the large Cash Group ATM network of over 7,000 ATMs as well as the 24/7 customer support via phone or during normal working hours in their local branches.
 Apple Pay and Google Pay are supported, which makes easy to pay with your phone or smart watch.
 You can also apply for a Commerzbank credit card.